ErikMcClure/sweetiebot/README.md

 Additional configuration is optional via `!setconfig` but usually isn't necessary. **DO NOT SET PRESSURE VALUES UNLESS YOU NEED TO CHANGE THEM.** The pressure values are *already set up for you* and setting them incorrectly will result in Sweetie Bot silencing everyone instantly.

 ### Configuration
 Basic configuration parameters can be set with `!setconfig <parameter name> <value>`.
 To get a list of configuration parameters, use `!getconfig`.
 To output the current value of a parameter, use `!getconfig <paramater name>`.
+Do not use quotes on these values if they have spaces.

 Certain configuration parameters are more complex.
 They can either be maps, lists, or maps of lists.
 This type information is listed when using `!getconfig`.
 Parameters that are lists simply take multiple values instead of one.
 Setting a list parameter to a set of values will *replace* the current list of values.
+In list parameters, *all values* must use quotes if they have spaces in them.

     !setconfig <list parameter> <value 1> <value 2> <value 3> <etc...>
     !setconfig bored.commands !drop "!pick cute"

+You may pass no values to a list, which will simply set the list to nothing:

+    !setconfig bored.commands

 Maps are a set of key-value pairs.
 Unlike lists, each invocation of `!setconfig` will set just a single key-value pair and won't affect any others.
 If a key already exists, the value of that key will be overwritten.
-If the value is set to "", the key will be deleted.

     !setconfig <map parameter> <key> <value>
     !setconfig basic.aliases listbucket list

+If no value is given, the key will be deleted:

-    !setconfig basic.aliases listbucket ""
+    !setconfig basic.aliases listbucket

-Maps of lists simply map their keys to entire lists of values instead of just one value.
+Maps of lists match keys to entire lists of values instead of just one value.
 The syntax is similar to setting a single map value:

     !setconfig <maplist parameter> <key> <value 1> <value 2> <value 3> <etc...>
     !setconfig modules.commandchannels roll #channel1 #channel2

-However, to delete a value from a maplist, you simply call `!setconfig modules.commandchannels <key>` with no values at all:
+To delete a value, simply provide only the key and no values:

     !setconfig modules.commandchannels roll